sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

     $ python -V

 You should also have `pip`_ installed on your machine.
+Pip is a dependency management tool for installing and managing Python dependencies.
 First let's install Django 1.6:

 .. code-block:: bash